What is the role of violence in the culture?

 We see here the researchers first-person transcribing the manufacturing process of the same ideas.

-The process manifests its hazards, preferences and enmities finally its postulates, as rational than visceral.
+The process manifests its hazards, preferences, and enmities, finally its postulates, as rational than visceral.
 In other words, it is a manual dialogic anthropology.
 Either a theme: violence and the sacred.

 Thus, the Amazonian myth Milomaki, namely the story of the boy who sang wonderfully and was killed because those who ate fish, made the soul.